-University of Oxford degrees are conferred at degree ceremonies.
-St Hilda's College presents at four ceremonies each year.
-You can graduate in person or in absence, either straight after you've finished your degree, or many years later.
-A degree is conferred only once - either in absence or in person.
-Degree Certificates are awarded only after the degree has been conferred at a ceremony.
+University of Oxford degrees are conferred at degree ceremonies held in the Sheldonian Theatre.
+St Hilda's College presents at around five ceremonies per year.
+You may graduate in person or in absentia, either straight after you have finished your degree or many years later.
+Current students have priority booking of degree ceremonies in the year they take final examinations.
+Former students (known also as historic graduands) join a waiting list to graduate and will be allocated a ceremony if there is a space available.
 Full information about graduation and degree certificates can be found on the Degree Conferrals website.

-The St Hilda's College Degree Day dates for 2017-2018 are:
+The St Hilda's College Degree Day dates are:

-Friday 29 September 2017 11.00am (reserved for undergraduate finalists)
+- Friday 25 September 2020 at 11.00am (90 places, reserved for undergraduate finalists)

-Saturday 30 September 2017 11.00am (reserved for undergraduate and postgraduate finalists)
+- Saturday 26 September 2020 at 11.00am (56 places, reserved for undergraduate finalists and graduate finalists)

-How to Book your Graduation
+How to book your degree ceremony

 The University Degree Conferrals Office administers the degree ceremony booking process.

-Historic Graduands wishing to graduate in absence should complete the Historic Graduand - In Absentia application Form and return to the College Office.
+Historic Graduands wishing to graduate in absence should complete the Historic Graduand - In Absentia application Form and return it to the College Academic Office.
 Degrees will be conferred in absence at the first available degree ceremony and degree certificates mailed shortly after the ceremony.